 The first step is determining whether you need a water-based or oil-based stain.
 Water-based stains generally penetrate deeper into the wood, while oil-based stains provide a thicker protective layer on top of the wood.
 Additionally, water-based stains tend to fade over time, while oil-based stains last longer and provide better protection against weather exposure.

 It’s also important to consider the intended purpose of your staining project.
 If you’re looking for decoration only, then using a lighter hue will be more appropriate than if you’re trying to protect the wood from rotting or warping due to moisture exposure.
-Researching different types of stain and considering what kind of coverage or protection you need can help you make an informed decision when selecting a stain for your project.
+Researching different types of stains and considering what kind of coverage or protection you need can help you make an informed decision when selecting a stain for your project.

 When you have chosen the right stain for your project, be sure to wait at least 24 hours before applying it after pressure washing.
 This will give enough time for any remaining moisture on the surface of the wood to evaporate and ensure that the stain adheres properly and lasts longer.